Category: Uncategorized

 Samhain

 Samhain is a Pagan Sabbat and Gaelic festival marking the end of the harvest season and the beginning of winter or the “darker half” of the year.
-The old year has passed, the seeds sown during spring (Beltane) have been harvested, cattle and sheep have been brought in from the fields, and the leaves have … Continued
+The old year has passed, the seeds sown during spring (Beltane) have been harvested, cattle and sheep have been brought in from the fields, and the leaves have … Continue reading Samhain

 Sunday Service – October 23: “The Oneness of Humankind – Pivot of Baha’i Teaching.”